Compare Insurance Quotes

 The claims email address is email@example.com.
 This is the only option for filing a claim online; there is no online claims form for direct submission to the company.

-The company’s website doesn’t provide any further information on their claims process, although it most likely follows a standard procedure of assignment to an adjuster, investigation, and determination of available benefits.
+The company’s website does not provide further information regarding their claims process, although it most likely follows a standard procedure of assignment to an adjuster, investigation, and determination of available benefits.

 The site likewise doesn’t indicate whether or not they offer a preferred vendor network for guaranteed repairs.
 Not all smaller companies offer this service, but it’s not unheard of for a multi-state regional insurer like AIC.

-We’d like to see a claims information page added to the website to provide a little more information beyond just contact phone numbers so that customers will be able to access information quickly.
+It would be an added benefit to see a claims information page added to the website.
+This would provide a little more information, beyond just contact phone numbers, so that customers would be able to access information quickly.

-AIC, as Agency Services, Inc., has an A rating with the Better Business Bureau currently.
-There are only four total complaints against the company in the past three years, and none of those were closed in the past 12 months.
-The BBB did reduce the company’s rating as the result of failure to respond to one complaint.
+AIC, as Agency Services, Inc., has an A+ rating with the Better Business Bureau currently.
+There are only three complaints against the company in the past three years, two of which were closed in the past 12 months.

 Google reviews for the company are across the board negative, with a few higher ratings near the bottom.
 Since these ratings aren’t accompanied by any comments it’s difficult to put any weight to them.
 The complaints are from both customers of AIC and those who were involved in an accident with an AIC-insured driver.
 They fall into two main categories: poor customer service and poor clams handling.